 yum install gcc gcc-c++ glibc-devel make ncurses-devel openssl-devel autoconf java-1.8.0-openjdk-devel git wget wxBase.x86_64

 First, use the following commands to add erlang apt repository on CentOS based system:

 Now, you can install the Erlang package on your system using the following command:

 Run the following command to verify whether Erlang is installed or not:

 Let’s start with a hello world program on erlang.
 First, create a file

 Add the following content:

-Compile the hello world program using below command:
+Compile the hello world program using the below command:

 Now, run your program using the below command: